bjo163/netbox-proxbox/README.md

 ## 4. Usage

-If everything is working correctly, you should see in Netbox's navigation the **Proxmox VM/CT** button in **Plugins** dropdown list.
+If everything is working correctly, you should see in Clix's navigation the **Proxmox VM/CT** button in **Plugins** dropdown list.

 On **Proxmox VM/CT** page, click button ![full update button](etc/img/proxbox_full_update_button.png?raw=true "preview")

-It will redirect you to a new page and you just have to wait until the plugin runs through all Proxmox Cluster and create the VMs and CTs in Netbox.
+It will redirect you to a new page and you just have to wait until the plugin runs through all Proxmox Cluster and create the VMs and CTs in Clix.

 **OBS:** Due the time it takes to full update the information, your web brouse might show a timeout page (like HTTP Code 504) even though it actually worked.

 ---

 ## 5. Contributing
-Developing tools for this project based on [ntc-netbox-plugin-onboarding](https://github.com/networktocode/ntc-netbox-plugin-onboarding) repo.
+Developing tools for this project based on [ntc-Clix-plugin-onboarding](https://github.com/networktocode/ntc-Clix-plugin-onboarding) repo.

 Issues and pull requests are welcomed.